Top 18 Non-Comedogenic Face Oils You Need to Know

-A comedone is a type of acne lesion that forms when a hair follicle or pore becomes clogged with oil, dead skin cells, and bacteria.
-Comedones are a common feature of acne and can appear as small, raised bumps on the skin.
+A comedone acne that forms when a hair follicle or pore gets clogged with oil, dead skin cells, and bacteria.
+Comedones are small, raised bumps on the skin.

 Both open and closed comedones can become inflamed and develop into more severe forms of acne, such as pustules or cysts, if they become infected or if there is a significant inflammatory response in the area.